Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Methods

 \subsubsection{Contrastive Learning}

-We propose to use contrastive learning to capture the correlations (feature-label, label-label).
+We propose to use contrastive learning to capture the correlations (i.e., feature-label and label-label correlations).
 Contrastive learning \cite{oord2018representation, chen2020simple,khosla2020supervised} is a novel learning style.
 The core idea is simple: given an anchor sample, it should be close to similar samples (positive) and far from dissimilar samples (negative) in some learnt embedding space.
-It differs from triplet loss in the number of negative samples and the way of loss estimation.
-Contrastive loss is largely motivated by the noise contrastive estimation (NCE) \cite{gutmann2010noise} and its form is generalizable.
+It differs from triplet loss in the number of negative samples and the loss estimation method.
+Contrastive loss is largely motivated by noise contrastive estimation (NCE) \cite{gutmann2010noise} and its form is generalizable.
 The raw contrastive loss formulation only considers the instance-level invariance (multiple views of one instance), but with label information, we can learn category-level invariance (multiple instances per class/category) \cite{wang2020unsupervised}.

-In the multi-label scenario, one can regard the feature embedding as the anchor sample, positive label embeddings as positive samples and negative label embeddings as negative samples.
+In the multi-label scenario, one can regard the feature embedding as the anchor sample, positive label embeddings as the positive samples and negative label embeddings as the negative samples.
 The formulation can fit the contrastive learning framework naturally and is one of our major contributions.
-Compared to pairwise ranking loss which focuses on the final digits, contrastive loss is defined on the embeddings and thus more expressive.
-Contrastive loss also includes more samples in estimating the NCE and therefore outperforms triplet loss.
-In appendix, we show triplet loss is actually a special case of our contrastive loss.
+Compared to the pairwise ranking loss which focuses on the final logits, contrastive loss is defined on the learnt embeddings and thus becomes more expressive.
+Contrastive loss also includes more samples in estimating the NCE and therefore outperforms the triplet loss.
+In the appendix, we show triplet loss is actually a special case of our contrastive loss.